-1.4.3 Transport of gaseous hydrogen
+14. Transport of gaseous hydrogen

-Road transport of gaseous hydrogen is presently carried out using trucks with steel cylinders of up to 90 litres at 200-250 bar pressure or large seamless cylinders called "tubes" of up to 3000 litres at 200-250 bar.
+Road transport of gaseous hydrogen is presently carried out using trucks with steel cylinders of up to 90 litres at 200 - 250 bar pressure or large seamless cylinders called "tubes" of up to 3000 litres at 200 - 250 bar.
 For transport in larger scale pressure of up to 500-600 bars or even higher may be employed.
-A 40 tons truck delivers about 26 tons gasoline to a conventional gasoline filling station.
+A 40 tons truck delivers about 26 tons gradient to a conventional gasoline filling station.
 One delivery is sufficient for a busy station.
-A 40 ton truck carrying compressed hydrogen can deliver only 400 kilogramsii, because of the weight of the 200 bar pressure vessels.
+The weight of the 200 bar pressure vessels.